-In this sample response, we'll provide you with a dialogue and special notes.
+In this sample response, we provide a dialogue with notes on what's being said (in italics).
 Remember, however, there really isn't any one right answer for a case question.
 This response is meant only to suggest the types of issues you might want to talk about with your interviewer.
 That said, aren't you psyched that we're walking you through a real, live case . . . and that you didn't get stuck with this question in your case interview!
-This question would probably be give to MBA candidates.
+This question would probably be given to MBA candidates.

 Interviewer: You're working for a bank in England.
 The chairman comes to you and says, "I think we ought to acquire a brokerage firm on the Continent, but I'd like your opinion on that."
 What should you say?

-NOTE: Beware of the overly general question!
+Beware of the overly general question!
 The interviewer will often start off with something so broad and general that it is impossible to answer.
 The interviewer is really trying to see if you will take the bait, or if you will keep your wits about you and ask for more information.

 Candidate: Well, I'd probably start by asking, "What do you mean?
 Are you thinking about acquiring a specific firm?
 Are you interested in entering a specific country or market?
 Are you thinking about getting into the stock brokerage business in general?"

-Alternatively, I might ask the chairman about the fundamental objectives he is trying to accomplish.
+Alternately, I might ask the chairman about the fundamental objectives he is trying to accomplish.
 Is he seeking an entree into the brokerage business?
 Is he trying to boost revenues?
 Does he want to expand in Europe?

-TIP: It is usually okay to ask for more information, especially if you have just received the case question.
-Often, the interview- er's response will give you a hint as to what angle to pursue.
+It is usually okay to ask for more information, especially if you have just received the case question.
+Often, the interviewer's response will give you a hint as to what angle to pursue.
 However, don't just ask questions for the sake of taking up time.
 They should be designed to give you enough information to proceed with the case.

 Interviewer: The chairman says that he wants to explore opportunities generally and that he doesn't have a particular firm or target country in mind.
 He is interested in increasing the bank's base of operations on the Continent and the brokerage industry seems to have a lot of smaller, profitable players that may be ripe for acquisition.

-NOTE: The interviewer is directing the candidate towards a general strategy response.
-Therefore, the key issues will center around the firm (its strategic objectives, its strengths and weaknesses) and the opportunity (macroeconomic issues as well as the identification and evaluation of specific acquisition candidates).
+The interviewer is directing the candidate towards a general strategy response.
+Therefore, the key issues will center on the firm (its strategic objectives, its strengths and) and the opportunity (macroeconomic issues as well as the identification and evaluation of specific acquisition candidates).

 Candidate: It sounds like a general strategy/acquisition study might be in order.
 Since the client doesn't have any specific markets or acquisition targets in mind, I'd want to start by analyzing both internal and external issues for the client.

-NOTE: By starting with a general statement, you can check in with your interviewer to see if you are on the right track.
+By starting with a general statement, you can check in with your interviewer to see if you are on the right track.
 If you have missed the boat, some interviewers will gently push you in another direction (but beware, others may let you drown!).

 Interviewer: Why don't you start by telling me some of the key internal issues you'd look at?

-NOTE: The interviewer likes the candidate's top-level internal/external framework, but is a little wary of the use of acquisition study.
+The interviewer likes the candidate's top-level internal/external framework, but is a little wary of the use of acquisition study.
 She wants to make sure the candidate really understands what information he needs to identify.